SafeFlow: Safe Robot Motion Planning with Flow Matching via Control Barrier Functions: Safe Flow Matching

 \section{Safe Flow Matching}

-The objective of safe flow matching is to generate a trajectory $\mathcal{T} = [(\mathbf{s}^0)^\top, \dots, (\mathbf{s}^H)^\top]^\top$ that closely aligns with a target distribution while remaining within a predefined safe set.
-In this section, we formally define safe flow matching and introduce the concept of flow barrier functions.
-Furthermore, we propose safety regularization terms designed to enforce compliance with safety constraints during trajectory generation.
+In this section, a safe flow matching framework is proposed.
+First, the concept of flow matching barrier functions (FMBFs) is introduced, followed by the theoretical guarantee of safe generation.
+Furthermore, safety regularization terms are designed to enforce compliance with safety constraints during trajectory generation.